janstarke/mft2bodyfile/README.md

 # What are the limits of this tool?

-Consider the following situation: You have a file, which has a lot of attributes which is so long that not all attributes can be stored in the base entry.
+Consider the following situation: You have a file, which has a list of attributes which is so long that not all attributes can be stored in the base entry.
 Then, one or more additional entries are used.
 If such a file is deleted and the base entry is reused for another file, we can only see that there once a file has existed (using the nonbase entry), but we cannot see the original filename.
 In addition, if we cannot see the `$FILENAME` attribute, we also cannot see the `$STANDARD_INFORMATION` attribute, which has a lower attribute id.
 So, we see traces that some files once existed, but we neither see its name nor any timestamps.

 If you provide a `$UsnJrnl:$J` file, chances are good that `mft2bodyfile` can find a filename even from deleted files.